IBM/ibm-materials-notebook/apps/ibm-materials-notebook/README.md

     - Enabled workspace storage for persisting experiment outputs
     - Enabled adjustment of chemical structure theme
     - Added support for adding and validating BigSMILES strings to polymer definitions

+### v0.1.5

+    - Re-organization of CMDL language files and VS Code extension package – Updates to CMDL syntax
+    — Improved sharing data via `imports`
+    — Modification to how data is exported from workspaces